-What happens to everything we throw "away"?
+What happens when we throw something "away"?

 Most of us never think about our waste after we bring it to the curb.
 The journey may surprise you.